tentone/escher.js/README.md

 - The `draw(context, viewport, canvas)` function is where the object gets draw into the screen, here you can implement your custom object as if it was drawn alone in a canvas.
 - The `transform(context, viewport, canvas)` is where the object matrix gets applied to the canvas drawing context, it is assumed that the viewport transformation was pre-applied.
 - Consider the point zero the origin of the object, every object has a position, rotation, scale and origin points used to control the object transform, these points don't need to be considered in the draw method.
-- Example of a custom element, drawing a custom box with a red gradient.
+- Example of a custom element, drawing a custom box with a red gradient box.
+Its also possible to extend other base objects like `Box` that already includes the necessary code for mouse events.

 ```javascript
 var object = new Trenette.Object2D();